Web Officers

 The Participants intend to work together to achieve the following objectives:

-• Develop effective training and education programs for federal employees, as well as workers in the general and construction industries regarding falls, heat illness, and other emerging issues, and communicate such information to constituent employers and workers.
-Ensure training materials/programs are made available in appropriate languages and formats to meet the needs of their target audiences.
+• Develop effective training and education programs for construction workers regarding falls, trenching and excavation, electrical safety, scaffold safety, confined space safety, steel erection, struck-by hazards, silica, heat illness, as well as suicide prevention and mental health issues, and communicate such information to constituent employers and workers.
+Ensure training materials/programs are made available in appropriate languages and formats to meet the needs of their audiences.

-OSHA's Alliances provide organizations an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA's initiatives, outreach, communications, training, and education.
-These Alliances have proven to be valuable tools for both OSHA and Alliance participants.
-In entering this Alliance, OSHA and OTIECs acknowledge that this agreement is not legally binding.
+OSHA’s Alliances provide organizations an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA initiatives, outreach, communication, training, and education.
+These Alliances have proved to be valuable tools for both OSHA and Alliance participants.
+In entering this Alliance, OSHA, and the IEC of Atlanta & Georgia all acknowledge that this agreement is not legally binding.
 This agreement does not obligate or authorize the expenditure or reimbursement of appropriations or other funds, nor does it require the parties to enter into any contract or other obligations.
 It does not confer any rights or responsibilities under U.S. law, nor does it limit or restrict the parties from participating in similar activities or arrangements with other entities.
 This agreement does not limit, supersede, or otherwise affect OSHA's normal operations or decisions in carrying out its statutory and regulatory duties and functions.
-OSHA's entering an Alliance with an organization does not imply the agency's endorsement or promotion of that organization's products or services.
+OSHA's entering an Alliance with an organization does not imply the agency’s endorsement or promotion of that organization’s products or services.

 An implementation team made up of representatives of each organization will meet one to two times per year to track and share information on activities and results in achieving the goals of the Alliance.
-OSHA team members will include representatives of OSHA's Atlanta Region and any other appropriate offices.
-OSHA will encourage State Plans' and OSHA On-Site Consultation programs' participation on the team.
+OSHA team members will include representatives of the OSHA Atlanta-East Area Office and any other appropriate offices.
+OSHA will encourage State Plans and OSHA On-Site Consultation Programs to participate on the team.

 This agreement will be executed in full compliance with all applicable federal laws.
-It takes effect on the date of signing and will remain in effect for five years.
-Any signatory may terminate their organization's participation in the agreement for any reason at any time, provided they give 30 days' written notice.
-This agreement may be modified at any time with the written concurrence of all signatories.
+It takes effect on the date of signing and will remain in effect for two-years.
+Either signatory may terminate their organization’s participation in the agreement for any reason at any time, provided they give 30 days’ written notice.
+This agreement may be modified at any time with the written concurrence of both signatories.

 Occupational Safety and Health Administration